 In Virginia, the USEPA regulates GHG primarily through a permitting program known as the GHG Tailoring Rule.
-In addition to the GHG Tailoring Rule in 2009, the USEPA promulgated a rule requiring sources to report their GHG emissions if they emit more than 25,000 metric tons or more of CO_2 equivalent (CO_2e) per year (40 CFR 98.2[a][2]).
-CO_2e is a term for describing different greenhouse gases in a common unit.
-For any quantity and type of greenhouse gas, CO_2e indicates the amount of CO_2 that would have the equivalent global warming impact.
-The primary GHGs that are required to be reported include CO_2 , methane, and nitrous oxide.
+In addition to the GHG Tailoring Rule in 2009, the USEPA promulgated a rule requiring sources to report their GHG emissions if they emit more than 25,000 metric tons or more of CO2 equivalent (CO2e) per year (40 CFR 98.2[a][2]).
+CO2e is a term for describing different greenhouse gases in a common unit.
+For any quantity and type of greenhouse gas, CO2e indicates the amount of CO2 that would have the equivalent global warming impact.
+The primary GHGs that are required to be reported include CO2, methane, and nitrous oxide.
 Both regulations apply only to stationary sources of emissions.

-The actual CO2e emissions from stationary sources at JBLE Langley are estimated to be 16,196 metric tpy (JBLE - Langley 2020).
-All GHG emissions at JBLE - Langley fall under the Stationary Source Operating Permit levels, and the base continues to be exempt from mandatory USEPA GHG reporting.
-No similar GHG emissions data were available for JBLE - Fort Eustis.
+CO2e emissions from stationary sources at JBLE - Langley are estimated to be 16,196 metric tpy (JBLE - Langley 2020); however, there is no limit for GHG emissions at JBLE - Langley under the Stationary Source Operating Permit, and the base is exempt from mandatory USEPA GHG reporting.
+CO2e emissions from stationary sources at JBLE - Eustis are estimated to be 5,697 metric tpy (JBLE - Eustis 2022); however, there is no limit for GHG emissions at JBLE - Eustis under the Stationary Source Operating Permit, and the base is exempt from mandatory USEPA GHG reporting.
+Environmental Consequences